 4. Population.
 Based on a comparison of 2000 and 2010 block group data, the census block group which includes the study area experienced a population decrease from 849 in 2000, to 755 in 2010.
 This represents and 11% decline in population, satisfying this objective criteria.

 5. Unimproved Land.
 Although a significant portion of the land within the study area remains unbuilt, it has significant site improvements including grading, landscaping, and an automatic sprinkler system.
-The site does not meet the unimproved land criterion
+The site does not meet the unimproved land criterion.

 Documentation of Qualifying Conditions, Subjective Criteria